 Executive Summary

 Cascade’s resource planning continues to focus on ensuring that the Company can meet the needs of our firm gas sales customers in a way that minimizes costs over the long term.
 Although some pipeline area zones indicate potential shortfalls, in aggregate, through 2012, Cascade has sufficient upstream pipeline capacity.
 However, as we move past the 2012-2013 winter heating season, primarily as a result of Cascade’s growth in its residential and commercial customer base, Cascade’s capacity will fall short of its design peak day demand forecast.
-As a result Cascade is entering a period where it will need to acquire additional resources to meet the growing needs of these core customers.
+As a result, Cascade is entering a period where it will need to acquire additional resources to meet the growing needs of these core customers.
 The following summarizes key findings from this plan.

 Adequacy of Gas Supply